IBM-Cloud/terraform-provider-ibm/website/docs/r/is_virtual_network_interface.html.markdown

   **&#x2022;** `access_tags` must be in the format `key:value`.

 - `allow_ip_spoofing` - (Optional, Boolean) Indicates whether source IP spoofing is allowed on this interface.
 If `false`, source IP spoofing is prevented on this interface.
 If `true`, source IP spoofing is allowed on this interface.
 - `auto_delete` - (Optional, Boolean) Indicates whether this virtual network interface will be automatically deleted when`target` is deleted.
+Must be false if the virtual network interface is unbound.
 - `enable_infrastructure_nat` - (Optional, Boolean) If `true`:- The VPC infrastructure performs any needed NAT operations.- `floating_ips` must not have more than one floating IP.If `false`:- Packets are passed unchanged to/from the network interface,  allowing the workload to perform any needed NAT operations.- `allow_ip_spoofing` must be `false`.- If the virtual network interface is attached:  - The target `resource_type` must be `bare_metal_server_network_attachment`.  - The target `interface_type` must not be `hipersocket`.

 ~> **NOTE** to add `ips` only existing `reserved_ip` is supported, new reserved_ip creation is not supported as it leads to unmanaged(dangling) reserved ips.
 Use `ibm_is_subnet_reserved_ip` to create a reserved_ip